An Office 365 user was trying to make Outlook use his vanity domain as the From address instead of the Office 365 default domain (onmicrosoft.com).

 In a local Exchange server, changing it is as easy as the administrator logging into the server and changing a mailbox policy.
 It usually takes longer to log in than it does to make the change.

-In Office 365, changing the primary SMTP domain is a bit more complicated.
+In Office 365, the administrator can log in and change individual users or use a cmdlet to change the domain used by all users.
 If the account you want to change is the administrator account (common among SOHO users), you either need to make a new admin account and log in with it to reassign the primary email address of the first account or use the set-mailbox cmdlet.

-If you choose to create a second administrator account, you do not need to assign a mailbox to it.
+If you choose to create a second administrator account, you do not need to assign a mailbox to it (therefore, no license is needed).
 It won't be used for receiving email and will not be using Office 365 outside of the administration panel.
 If you are purchasing more than one account, you can (and probably should) make at least one of the other accounts an administrator.
 Do not delete the onmicrosoft.com account, especially if you have already set up the other online services.

-Using the set-mailbox cmdlet takes a little longer but will be faster if there is a larger number of addresses to change, since you can use a CSV to update the addresses.
+Using the set-mailbox cmdlet takes a little longer but will be faster if there are a large number of addresses to change, since you can use a CSV to update the addresses.

 - You'll need to configure PowerShell to connect over the Internet.
 If you don't use Windows 7 or Windows 2008 R2, you may need to uninstall PowerShell and install the current version.
 See Install and Configure Windows PowerShell - if using Windows7 or 2008 R2, skip to Step 4 in these instructions.

 - Establish a connection to the online server.
 See Connect Windows PowerShell to the Service for details.

 - Run the Set-Mailbox cmdlets for the users that need changed from @onmicrosoft.com addresses to your domain addresses.
 The cmdlet is formatted like this: